HamzaMohibe/COM519_ImdbTvSeries/README.md

 ![](public/screenshots/tvseries_DB.png)

-**movies:** this collection would store data about movies, such as the title, release date, IMDb rating and more.
+**movies:** this collection would store data about movies, such as the title, vote count, IMDb rating and more.

 ![](public/screenshots/movie_DB.png)